Confidenceman02/django-elm/README.md

 ```

 > [!TIP]
-> The `elm_programs` argument is just a name that I give the app that all my Elm programs live in, feel free to
+> The `elm_programs` argument is just a name that I give the django app that all my Elm programs live in, feel free to
 > call it something else for your project.
 For the purposes of this tutorial I will refer to the `elm_programs` app.

 If we take a look at our `elm_programs` app directory let's see what was created for us.